The Unbalanced Gromov Wasserstein Distance: Conic Formulation and Relaxation: Introduction

-The two main contributions of this paper are the definition of two formulations relaxing the GW distance.
-The first one is called the Unbalanced Gromov-Wasserstein (UGW) divergence and can be computed efficiently on GPUs.
-The second one is called the Conic Gromov-Wasserstein distance (CGW).
+The two main contributions of this paper are the definition of two formulations relaxing the $\GW$ distance.
+The first one is called the Unbalanced Gromov-Wasserstein ($\UGW$) divergence and can be computed efficiently on GPUs.
+The second one is called the Conic Gromov-Wasserstein distance ($\CGW$).
 It is proved to be a distance between mm-spaces endowed with positive measures up to isometries, as stated in Theorem~\ref{thm-ugw-dist} which is the main theoretical result of this paper.
-We also prove in Theorem~\ref{thm-ineq-formul} that UGW can be used as a surrogate upper-bounding CGW.
+We also prove in Theorem~\ref{thm-ugw-dist} that $\UGW$ can be used as a surrogate upper-bounding $\CGW$.
 We present those concepts and their properties in Section~\ref{sec-distance}.
-We also detail in Section~\ref{sec-algo} an efficient computational scheme for a particular setting of UGW.
-This method computes an approximate stationary point of the non-convex energy.
-It leverages the strength of entropic regularization and the Sinkhorn algorithm, namely that it is GPU-friendly and defines smooth loss functions amenable to back-propagation for ML applications.
-Section~\ref{sec-xp} provides some numerical experiments to highlight the qualitative behavior of this algorithm, which shed some lights on the favorable properties of UGW to cope with outliers and mass variations in the modes of the distributions.
+We also detail in Section~\ref{sec-algo} an efficient computational scheme for a particular setting of $\UGW$.
+This method computes an approximate stationary point of a biconvex relaxation of our formulations.
+Even though it is a lower bound of the original problem, we provide in Theorem~\ref{ThTightLowerBound} conditions ensuring the tightness of this relaxation in many cases of interest.
+The algorithm leverages the strength of entropic regularization and the Sinkhorn algorithm, namely that it is GPU-friendly and defines smooth loss functions amenable to back-propagation for ML applications.
+Section~\ref{sec-xp} provides some numerical experiments to highlight the qualitative behavior of this algorithm and its ability to cope with outliers and mass variations in the modes of the distributions.
+We illustrate numerically the tightness of the relation between $\UGW$ and $\CGW$, showing that $\UGW$ is a reasonnable proxy of a distance, at least locally.
+We provide an application of our divergence in the positive unlabeled learning setting, using domain adaptation data, and display results which are at par or outperform the computable competitor~\citet{chapel2020partial}.